simbo/gh-pages-example/README.md

 git push origin gh-pages
 ```

-As simply as it seems, this manual method is error-prone as two repos are more
+As simple as it seems, this manual method is error-prone as two repos are more
 complex to manage manually.